 A person may become a carrier of typhoid fever, suffering no symptoms, but capable of infecting others.
 Carriers must be extra careful with their personal hygiene.
 They should not work in restaurants or places where food is handled until a healthcare provider determines that they are no longer carriers of the bacteria.

 Typhoid fever remains a serious public health problem throughout the world.
-It is estimated that there are 16-33 million cases and 500,000-600,000 deaths annually.
+The World Health Organization (WHO) estimates that there are 16-33 million cases and 500,000-600,000 deaths annually.
 In virtually all areas that suffer from typhoid outbreaks, typhoid fever occurs most often in children from five to 19 years old.
 The disease is almost exclusively transmitted by food and water contaminated by the feces and urine of patients and carriers.
 Developing countries with poor sanitation and sewage treatment are especially vulnerable to typhoid outbreaks.
 Polluted water is the most common source of typhoid transmission.
 In addition, shellfish taken from sewage-contaminated beds, vegetables fertilized with human excrement and eaten raw, as well as contaminated milk and milk products have been shown to be a source of infection.
 Typhoid fever has been virtually eliminated in most areas of the industrialized world with the development of proper sanitary facilities.
 Individuals can transmit the disease as long as the bacteria remain in their body; most people are infectious prior to and during the first week of bed rest, but 10% of untreated patients will still have bacteria present in the body for up to three months.
 In addition, 2-5% of untreated patients will become permanent, lifelong carriers of the bacteria in their gall-bladder.

 Carriers, chronic carriers, dehydration, delirium, diarrhea, ELISA, endemic, enzyme-linked immunosorbent assay, fluorescent antibody test, hallucinations, intravenous, IV, myocarditis, pancreatitis, paranoid psychosis, paratyphoid fever, S. paratyphi, S. typhi, Salmonella paratyphi, Salmonella typhi.